Healthy Competition

-"Healthy Competition" is the second episode of series 3 of the BBC sit-com, Only Fools and Horses.
+"Healthy Competition" is the second episode of series 3 of the BBC sitcom Only Fools and Horses.
 It was first broadcast on 17 November 1983.
-In the episode, Rodney decides to leave Trotters Independent Traders and go into business with Mickey Pearce, but soon learns that it is harder than it looks.
+In the episode, Rodney decides to leave Trotters Independent Traders and go into business with Mickey Pearce, but soon learns it is harder than it looks.

 Synopsis

-After an argument with Del Boy for failing to spot an approaching policeman at the market, leading to a frantic chase scene, Rodney informs Del and Grandad that he has other things on his mind and is preparing to make a big announcement, namely that he is leaving Trotters Independent Traders to set up a business partnership with his friend Mickey Pearce.
+After an argument with Del Boy for failing to spot an approaching policeman at the market, leading to a frantic chase scene, Rodney informs Del and Grandad that he has other things on his mind and is preparing to make a big announcement, namely he is leaving Trotters Independent Traders to set up a business partnership with his friend Mickey Pearce.
 Del and Grandad warn Rodney that Mickey Pearce is untrustworthy and has no business sense, but Rodney dismisses their claims.
-Del warns Rodney that going it alone means he has to pay for everything himself in future, but Rodney proceeds with it, insisting that he can prove he is just as good as Del.
+Del warns Rodney that going it alone means he has to pay for everything himself in future, but Rodney proceeds with it, insisting he can prove he is just as good as Del.
 Rodney raises his revenue by informing Del that he owns one half of Trotters to which Del, after slight hesitation, gives Rodney money from the pile (though clearly less than half, in keeping with his character).

 Rodney and Mickey meet Del at a local auction the following day, and set their eyes on a set of glass goblets.
-Del then arrives and urges them not to buy Lot 37, claiming that it is just scrap iron.
+Del then arrives and urges them not to buy Lot 37, claiming it is just scrap iron.
 Both Rodney and Mickey, thinking Del is trying to cheat them out of bidding for that lot, go ahead and purchase Lot 37, which turns out to be rusting and broken lawnmower engines.
 It also emerges Del was the one selling the engines in the first place, having drunkenly bought them off Alfie Flowers, an associate of his.
 Adding insult to injury, Rodney and Mickey have paid so wildly over the odds for the engines that Del ends up making a decent profit on the engines, with which he was able to buy the goblets they were after.

 Things immediately go downhill for Rodney.
 Whilst Del has a successful week and manages to sell all his merchandise, Rodney and Mickey are lumbered with the broken lawnmower engines, which are still stuck in Mickey's garden shed.
 Del tells Grandad about his own success and they both joke about Rodney's misfortune with the lawnmower engines.
 According to Del, two nights previously, someone broke into the shed and stole two of the engines, only to return them the next night.
 Rodney returns home and Grandad asks Del to leave him alone and not discuss the engines.